-Due to these recognized surveillance definition limitations, many states have already adopted modified case definitions within their jurisdiction to help focus investigations towards suspect patients that are more likely to be cases.
+Due to these recognized surveillance definition limitations we propose updating the current lab criteria used to capture and classify SFR.
+Many states have already adopted modified case definitions within their jurisdiction (e.g., raising the cutoff titer used to investigate a lab report) to help focus investigations towards suspect patients that are more likely to be cases.